lastnpe/lastnpe.github.io/other-nonull.md

 permalink: /other-nonull
 ---

-Here are some of the other than [the Eclipse-based](..), null analysis related things out there:
+Here are some of the other than [the Eclipse-based](..) null analysis related things out there:

 * https://checkerframework.org
 * https://github.com/uber/NullAway